shubhamm-27/OmniResearchAI/README.md

 ## 📚 Citation Support

-Every response is accompanied by source references, improving transparency and trustworthiness.
+Every generated response is accompanied by document and web references, improving transparency and trustworthiness.

 ![Citations](screenshots/citations.png)

 # 🏗️ System Architecture

-The application follows a modular **Multi-Agent Architecture**, where every agent is responsible for a single task.
-This separation improves scalability, maintainability, and response quality.
+The application follows a modular **Multi-Agent Architecture**, where each agent is responsible for a single task.
+This separation improves scalability, maintainability, and answer quality.

 ```mermaid
 flowchart LR